 “all things, natural and artificial, have configuration.
 That is they are physically structured, and through that structuring enabled to act in certain ways.
 Design is nothing more, or less, than the act of (re)configuring.”(dilnot, 2015)

-Public discourse and social conditions are eroding and are being displaced by the motives and permutations of a pervasive spirit contouring not only the making of culture but also the standardization of work, education, thought, and action—a condition that Bernard Stiegler calls ‘automatic society’.
-This mutable ubiquity, made permissible by our captivity with the technological (the designed), is a subject of immediate relevance and importance.
+The sociopolitical landscape is in flux—public discourse and social conditions are being displaced by the motives and permutations of a pervasive spirit—a phenomenon contouring not only the making of culture but also the standardization of work, education, thought, and action—something that Bernard Stielger refers to as the ‘proletarianization of knowledge’.
+This circumstance made permissible by our captivity with the technological (the convergence of digital technology with the mediating force of design) is a subject of immediate relevance and importance.

-By recognizing the projected symbolisms, satisfiers, (infra)structures, material conditions, and even, inertias, one is compelled to reflect on the integration, (inter)dependence, and dynamism of our bond with it—a phenomenon that inflects our everyday and profoundly impacts our future.
+By recognizing the projected symbolisms, satisfiers, (infra)structures, material conditions, and even, inertias, one is compelled to question and reflect on the integration, (inter)dependence, and dynamism of our bond with the technological—a phenomenon that inflects our everyday and profoundly impacts our future.

 Trevor Embury’s research and body of work facilitate investigations into what he calls, the political project of design—design’s entanglement within a techno-social system and its effects.
-Specifically, how design acts to (re)configure—serving to construct or uphold values, power, and control (legacies) through strategic mechanisms such as visuality, language, and environments—in the broader context of how the political is entangled within the material (or the conditions for mediation) and how the technological acts to reveal, intersect, unlock, instrumentalize, produce, circulate, and inscribe these transactions.
+Specifically, the ways design acts to (re)configure—serving to construct or uphold values, power, and control (legacies) through strategic mechanisms such as visuality, language, and environments—in the broader context of how the political is entangled within the material (or the conditions for mediation) and the ways the technological acts to abstract, reveal, intersect, unlock, instrumentalize, produce, circulate, and inscribe these transactions.

 His work aims to problematize, speculate, and visualize notions of agency, congruency, history, instrumentalism, and mediation, in an effort to reflect on and evaluate how these aspects affect social conditions, ecological systems, and ultimately, our future—we within the (re)configured world.